WWitman/swagger-node-slack/README-blog2.md

 ## About the `swagger` API

-For this blog, we built a `swagger` API implementation that provides the back-end feature that we'll integrate into Slack.
+We built a `swagger` API implementation that provides a simple back-end feature, and we'll integrate that feature with Slack.
 The API fetches a stock quote and posts it directly into a Slack team conversation.
 Yes, it's amazing!

-To use this API in Slack, we create what Slack calls an "Incoming WebHook" integration.
+To use this API in Slack, we'll create what Slack calls an "Incoming WebHook" integration.
 This type of Slack integration lets you post data from an external source/service into Slack.

-We'll call the API it like this...
+We'll call the back-end API it like this...

 `curl -X POST -H "Content-Type: application/x-www-form-urlencoded" http://localhost:10010/ticker -d "text=AAPL`